 Tsika Island Camp: Our full report

-As part of an agreement between Chongwe and the local community, the village will receive $50 per night per guest, in return for pledging the use of the land for the camp.
+Tsika also offers a community experience with visits to the school in Mgugrumenu , and to Tsika 'cultural village', which has been set up on the mainland.
+As part of an agreement between Chongwe and the community, the village receives US$50 per night per guest, in return for pledging the use of the island for the camp.

 Food & drink